tiffhou6/Quantium_Analytics/README.md

 # **Quantium Data Analytics Virtual Internship**

 ## Project Overview
-As part of Quantium’s retail analytics team, I analyzed customer segmentation and purchasing behaviors in the chips category to guide strategic decisions for the upcoming six months.
+This project is part of Quantium's Data Analytics Virtual Internship, I analyzed customer segmentation and purchasing behaviors in the chips category to guide strategic decisions for the upcoming six months.
 The project is divided into three tasks:

 1. **Data Preparation and Customer Analytics**: Insights from transaction data to uncover customer purchasing patterns.
 2. **Experimentation and Uplift Testing**: Measure the impact of trial store layouts on customer sales.
 3. **Analytics and Commercial Application**: Develop a detailed report with actionable commercial insights.

-## Sales and Customer Overview
+## Sales and Customer Analysis

 ### Revenue Overview
 - **Total Yearly Revenue**: $1,934,415